Daphne Mayo: Personal life

-Born in Balmain, Sydney in 1895, she was educated in Brisbane at St. Margaret's Anglican Girls School, and received a Diploma in Art Craftsmanship from the Brisbane Central Technical College in 1913.
-At the college she was strongly influenced by L.J Harvey who initiated her interest in modelling.
+Born in Balmain, Sydney, in 1895, Mayo was educated in Brisbane at St Margaret's Anglican Girls School and received a Diploma in Art Craftsmanship from the Brisbane Central Technical College in 1913.
+At the college she was strongly influenced by L. J. Harvey, who initiated her interest in modelling.
 She further developed her skills in this medium when she was presented with an opportunity to go to London in 1919 through an art scholarship provided by Queensland Wattle League.
-There she took a position as an assistant sculptor before her acceptance into the Sculpture School of the Royal Academy.
+There she took a position as an assistant sculptor before her acceptance into the sculpture school of the Royal Academy.

 Prominent works

-Despite her small frame, Mayo produced many physically demanding works that were carved in situ.
-On her return to Brisbane in 1925, Daphne created a number of local works including:
+Despite her small frame, Mayo produced many physically demanding works which were carved in situ.
+On her return to Brisbane in 1925, she created a number of local works including: